The Benefit for Friends of the Gardens at Lake Merritt

-Proceeds will fund improvements at the gardens including construction of a new entrance on Bellevue Avenue.
+Proceeds will fund improvements at the gardens including construction of two new landscaped gates and entry plazas on Bellevue Avenue.

 Jon Carroll, “Magic is all over — just look” San Francisco Chronicle, 21 October, 2014

-In 2015, the festival welcomed nearly 8,000 people of all ages ─ double the attendance of the previous year ─ who strolled through the Gardens at night and marveled at chimerical, mesmerizing, and enchanting illuminated installations crafted by dozens of local artists amid the flora.
+In 2016, the festival welcomed nearly 10,000 people of all ages who strolled through the Gardens at night, and marveled at the mesmerizing illuminated installations crafted by dozens of local artists.

 The Autumn Lights Festival is a fundraiser for the Gardens at Lake Merritt, a free public garden that truly is the “Green Heart of Oakland.”